The Asset Management Review: Cayman Islands

 Main sources of investment

 The current disparity of available information between open-ended and closed-ended investment funds in the Cayman Islands is evident when analysing the source and value of investments in such funds.
-CIMA's published statistics12 provide a useful indication of the scale of the open-ended industry, with the net asset value of reporting funds in 2018 being just under US$4 trillion.
-It is worth bearing in mind that the actual figures for open-ended funds alone will exceed these amounts, because CIMA's figures are based only on the 85 per cent of regulated funds as at December 2018 that had actually filed their fund annual returns for 2017, and they do not as yet capture LIFs.
+CIMA's published statistics12 provide a useful indication of the scale of the open-ended industry, with the net asset value of reporting funds in 2019 being over US$4 trillion.
+The actual figures for open-ended funds alone will exceed these amounts, because CIMA's figures are based only on the 82 per cent of regulated funds as at December 2019 that had actually filed their fund annual returns for 2018, and do not as yet capture LIFs.

 We can speculate that the size of the closed-ended fund industry in the Cayman Islands is of a similar order.
 However, as previously noted, the exact number of closed-ended fund vehicles is currently difficult to establish, and the details of equity holders in those vehicles and the size of their investments is not publicly available information.
-Therefore, it should be noted that this is, at best, an educated guess, although as private funds begin to register, we should expect to see more meaningful figures emerging from CIMA in the course of the next few years.
+Therefore, this is, at best, an educated guess, although we expect to see more meaningful figures emerging from CIMA in the course of the next few years.

-The Cayman Islands has consistently adapted its regulatory and legal system to meet the demands of the finance sector and align it with international best practice.
-As a jurisdiction, it has proven to be highly responsive to the needs of the global financial industry through industry consultation projects, statutory amendments and new legislation, and through the growth and development of a commercially sophisticated judicial system.13
+The Cayman Islands13 has consistently adapted its regulatory and legal system to meet the demands of the finance sector and align it with international best practice.
+As a jurisdiction, it has proven to be highly responsive to the needs of the global financial industry through industry consultation projects, statutory amendments and new legislation, and through the growth and development of a commercially sophisticated judicial system.

 Approximately 53 per cent of new funds were launched by managers with over US$1 billion AUM at the time of launch (whether from pre-existing funds in the market or because of a launch that exceeded US$1 billion).
 On the other hand, approximately 25 per cent of new funds were launched by managers with under US$100 million AUM at the time of launch, showing that there are a significant number of new start-ups in existence despite the increased regulatory burden and other challenges faced by emerging managers in the current environment.